Financial-Times/treecreeper/packages/api-graphql/README.md

 # @treecreeper/api-graphql

-This returns a treecreeper&tm; graphql express middleware to sit in front of a neo4j database instance
+Treecreeper&tm; graphql express middleware to sit in front of a neo4j database instance

 It exports `{getGraphqlApi}`. `getGraphqlApi` accepts the following configuration object (defaults are as specified below):